cassiasamp/logreg/README.md

 # stacknotes
-some Stack Abuse datasets and guides materials
+some Stack Abuse datasets and guide materials